entrecode/ec.doc/doc/account_server.md

 - account permissions are the sum of all permissions assigned directly to an account, as well as permissions assigned to any group the account is member of
 - permissions are hierarchically organized in a [Shiro](http://shiro.apache.org/permissions.html)-like manner using [node shiro trie](https://github.com/entrecode/node-shiro-trie)

+# API Keys
+API keys are [Account Resources](resources/account/) without an email address and with no possibility to sign in.
+Instead, they have one very long-lived access token.
+They may be used in special cases were a piece of software has to be able to use entrecode APIs just like a user account, without actually involving a user login.
+To create them, simply POST to `ec:account/create-anonymous` (included in the [Account List Resource](resources/account/#list)).
+The result is a JSON containing `jwt`, an almost indefinitely valid access token (~ 100 Years) as well as the corresponding `accountID`.
+After creation, this `accountID` has absolutely no permissions.
+You can, however, assign permissions to it or put it in a permission group.
+The access token is currently only visible after creation and cannot be accessed later, so it should be saved immediately.

 # Account Server API

 * **Entry Point:** [https://accounts.entrecode.de/](https://accounts.entrecode.de/)